-Windward’s real-time inventory software gives you the tools you need to manage your stock levels and improve your cost control processes.
-Our program makes it easy to print out insightful reports, track inventory movement and integrate this information with other modules in the Windward System Five business management system.
+Gain real-time inventory functionality and the tools you need to manage stock levels and improve cost control processes.
+The Windward System Five solution makes it easy to print out insightful reports, track inventory movement and integrate this information with other modules in this business management system.

 Businesses today often make or break it based on how effectively they manage their inventory.
 Windward Software gives you real-time inventory management through integration of all aspects of your business: